stlink-org/stlink/doc/tutorial.md

 Obviously leaving the multiplier out is equally valid, for example: `--flash=0x20000`.
 The size may be followed by an optional "k" or "m" to multiply the given value by 1k (1024) or 1M respectively.

+#### Checksum for binary files

+When flashing a file, a checksum is calculated for the binary file, both in md5 and the sum algorithm.
+The latter is also used by the official ST-Link utility tool from STMicroelectronics as described in the document: [`UM0892 - User manual - STM32 ST-LINK utility software description`](https://www.st.com/resource/en/user_manual/cd00262073-stm32-stlink-utility-software-description-stmicroelectronics.pdf).

 ## Solutions to common problems
-### a) ST-Link-v1 driver: Issue with Kernel Extension (kext) (macOS 10.11 and later only)
+### a) STLINK/v1 driver: Issue with Kernel Extension (kext) (macOS 10.11 and later only)
 #### Problem:

-st-util fails to detect a ST-Link-v1 device:
+st-util fails to detect a STLINK/v1 device:

 ```
 st-util -1